wzydale/dzeedzed.github.io/dreamlist.md

 ## TRAVEL: ##
 * Visit Fukuoka, Japan again
-* Visit the capital of every single Canadian province (Victoria, Edmonton, Regina, Winnipeg, Toronto, Québec City (Ville de Québec), Fredericton, St.John's, Charlottetown, Halifax, Whitehorse, Yellowknife, Iqaluit) and Ottawa and Montréal
+* Visit the capital of every single Canadian province (~~Victoria~~, Edmonton, Regina, Winnipeg, ~~Toronto~~, Québec City (Ville de Québec), Fredericton, St.John's, Charlottetown, Halifax, Whitehorse, Yellowknife, Iqaluit) and Ottawa and Montréal
 * Visit Germany
 * Visit Norway
 * Go to JavaZone Conference in Oslo, Norway (5990 kr as of 29 Feb 2016)
 * Go to I kveld med Ylvis Live
 * Go to a Hozier concert
 * Go to a Yakult Swallows game in Tokyo
+* Go to a Jays playoff game
 * Go to a match at Old Trafford in Manchester
 * Go to a game at Busch Stadium in St. Louis
 * Reach South Pole